From Blog to Book, Part 3: How I Got My Book Deal

 --

 Author.
-Writing coach.
+Writing mentor.
 Born in California, living in Berlin and Bulgaria. https://laynemosler.com